python/mypy/docs/source/more_types.rst

 Declaring Literal variables
 ---------------------------

-You must explicitly add an annotation to a variable to declare that it is a Literal type:
+You must explicitly add an annotation to a variable to declare that it has a Literal type:

 .. code-block:: python